QAston/md-wiki-public/software-eng/windows/windows_sdk.md

         - can be configured to restart the app
     - tool help library - api for querying state dumps of apps

+TODO: how to set each of the debuggers as the default catch/postmortem debugger, including gdb and wind

 ### performance tools

 - [windows performance toolkit](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/)